sl4m/skim.cc/_posts/2010-07-12-ui-mockups.markdown

 *Ruby Midwest*

-I'm attending the first [Ruby Midwest](http://rubymidwest.com/) conference in Kansas City.
+I'm attending the first [Ruby Midwest](http://rubymidwest.com/) conference in Kansas City later this week.
 It's a two-day, single track conference, packed with some great [talks](http://rubymidwest.com/schedule.html).
 I don't know about you, but I love single track conferences.
 It's rewarding to be able to listen to every single talk.
 I look forward to meeting more Rubyists and experience the Kansas City [BBQ](http://omgwtfbbq.heroku.com/).